evankellydue/csvqlizer/README.md

 #### Why varchar?

-I find editing/transforming/analyzing CSVs to be easier in postgres then in excel, because I can write whatever logic I want.
-I also prefer having empty values = null (as opposed to making everything text)
+I find editing/transforming/analyzing CSVs to be easier in postgres than in excel, because I can write whatever logic I want.
+I also prefer having empty values as null (as opposed to making everything text)
 It is a lot easier for me to treat everything as a string and do operations like `split_part`, `concat_ws`, and `ilike '%text%'` and transform the data into a new CSV for loading into an existing script I have with appropriate data types.

 #### What do you mean by dbeaver sql-autocomplete compatible?